 If you just do it once or twice a month, you won’t see much difference – but if you can make a habit of reading in French for half an hour every day, after a couple of months, your progress will be huge.

-Extensive reading is supposed to be a pleasure so choose material that you are interested in reading!
+Extensive reading should be a pleasure.
+So choose material that you want to read!

 This is vital since if you don’t like doing it, it will be hard to build up a regular habit and you’ll lose motivation.